bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 ##
 ##    F    M
 ## 7170 6889
+{% endhighlight %}

+If we want to understand the number of married and single females and male customers we can produce a cross classification table:

+{% highlight r %}
 # cross classication counts for gender by marital status
 table(supermarket$`Marital Status`, supermarket$Gender)
 ##